An overexcited dog or puppy can be very nerve-wracking for every dog owner. It is really hard for

 The sooner you start reinforcing positive behavior the better your puppy will get.

-In this post, you will learn about 4 ways to teach your puppy to be calm calmer and what you can do to control his environment.
+In this post, you will learn about 4 ways to teach your puppy to be calmer, and what you can do to control his environment.

 1. Exercise and Nap Time

-The most obvious thing to do with a hyperactive puppy is providing him with exercise.
+The most obvious thing to do with a hyperactive puppy is to provide him with exercise.
 It is important for a puppy to have a certain schedule that it can adapt itself to.

 This includes enough physical and mental stimulation.